Act One: 10 years

 It started when she was little, under the pier as she waded in the water, her socks and shoes off, her left hand holding the hem of her knee-length dress so the small, lapping waves did not get it wet.

 It was blue, with little white flowers.
-A light blue that changed color to much darker when wet.
+A light blue that changed colour to much darker when wet.
 This is why she held the hem of her dress, because mother, who was sitting with Marjorie, her three-year-old sister, had taken time out from vaping her lungs into oblivion to shout, “Don’t get your dress wet!”

 It was all a question of power.
 You feared and obeyed those with more power than you.
-This fact became clear to her at an early age, and thus had she come to the rational conclusion that, since she did not enjoy the experience of fear, the only sensible course of action in life was to gather power over others and instill it rather than suffer it.
+This fact became clear to her at an early age, and thus had she come to the conclusion that, since she did not enjoy the experience of fear, the only sensible course of action in life was to gather power over others and instill it rather than suffer it.
 She very much enjoyed seeing fear in others.
 And misery.